Cost to start your small business: What to budget & how to save

 2. Prioritize essential expenses

-To reduce the risk of cash flow problems, focus on the essential expenses at first – that’s anything the business needs to operate: industry licences, equipment, initial inventory, and so on.
+To reduce the risk of cash flow problems, focus on the essential expenses at first – that's anything your business needs to operate: industry licenses, equipment, initial inventory, and more.

 You can think about buying non-essentials and luxuries later on, once your business is up and running.